-Adam Lawton is an associate in the Los Angeles office of Munger, Tolles & Olson.
-His practice focuses on patent litigation, patent-related antitrust litigation and white collar defense.
+Adam Lawton is of counsel in the Los Angeles office of Munger, Tolles & Olson.
+He principally represents clients in patent litigation and patent-related antitrust litigation.

-Mr. Lawton’s patent practice includes serving as part of the Munger Tolles team that defended Microsoft, Dell and Hewlett-Packard against accusations of patent infringement related to sales of the Microsoft Office software suite, a case in which Munger Tolles’ clients obtained summary judgment of noninfringement and won affirmance by the U.S. Court of Appeals for the Federal Circuit.
-He was also part of the Munger Tolles team that obtained a favorable settlement for a leading developer and manufacturer of solar energy technology accused of patent infringement related to the manufacture of solar cells and solar cell modules.
+- Microsoft in defending against accusations of patent infringement related to sales of the Microsoft Office software suite, a case in which Munger Tolles’ clients obtained summary judgment of noninfringement and won affirmance by the U.S. Court of Appeals for the Federal Circuit.

-Before joining Munger Tolles, Mr. Lawton served as a law clerk to the Honorable Debra A. Livingston on the U.S. Court of Appeals for the 2nd Circuit.
+Before joining Munger Tolles, Mr. Lawton served as a law clerk to the Honorable Debra A. Livingston on the U.S. Court of Appeals for the Second Circuit.
 Mr. Lawton received his J.D. magna cum laude from Harvard Law School in 2007.
-While at Harvard, he served as an executive editor of the Harvard Law Review, was a semifinalist in the Ames Moot Court Competition, was on the winning team in the Williston Competition, received the Dean’s Award for Community Leadership and served as executive director of HLCentral.
+While at Harvard, he served as an executive editor of the Harvard Law Review, was a semifinalist in the Ames Moot Court Competition, was on the winning team in the Williston Competition and received the Dean’s Award for Community Leadership.

 Mr. Lawton received his B.S. in chemistry in 2001 from Caltech, where he was a member of Tau Beta Pi and Sigma Xi.
 Earlier in his career, Mr. Lawton worked in the technology sector, where he managed corporate development, intellectual property licensing and patent portfolio development for a venture-backed software company.